ArianeMora/sciepi2gene/docs_src/src/about.rst

 This package is a wrapper that allows various epigenetic data types to be annoatated to genes.

-I found that the Granges package annotated a peak to a gene (but not any other genes it may overlap) plus its in R so enough said.

 I also wanted to have different upper flanking and lower flanking distances that took into account the directionality of the strand and also an easy output csv file that can be filtered and used in downstream analyses.
 This is why I keep all features that fall within the annotation region of a gene (example below):